rblopes/fire-arrow/README.md

 Currently, the following list of hint annotation presets are bundled with the
 tracker:

-- **Tournament of Truth**: up to 4 barren locations, 5 paths to rewards, 7 pinned hints and capacity for up to 10 occasional hints (either single or dual hints).
+- **OoTR League (Season 7)**: 3 barren locations, 5 goal paths, 6 pinned hints
+  and up to 8 occasional hints (either single or dual hints).

 - **Scrubs Tournament (Season 5)**: 3 barren locations, 5 "Way of the
   Hero" locations, 9 pinned hints and capacity for up to 7 occasional hints.

+- **Tournament of Truth**: up to 4 barren locations, 5 paths to rewards, 7 pinned hints and capacity for up to 10 occasional hints (either single or dual hints).

 - **Copa do Brasil de OoTR**: with 3 barren locations, 5 paths to rewards, 9 pinned hints and capacity for up to 7 occasional hints (either single or dual hints).

-- **OoTR League (Season 6)**: 4 irrelevant places, 5 goal paths, 8 pinned hints
-  and up to 9 occasional hints (either single or dual hints).

 - **Standard (Season 6)**, allowing 5 goal paths, 7 pinned hints and 8
   occasional hints.